 Just as erosion first revealed the ancient remains, it is also destroying them.
 That, and the illegal removal of material, has meant the area is now highly protected.
 The sites and information gained from archaeological discoveries are closely guarded secrets.

 Featuring trusted Hema mapping for all of Australia, the Hema Road & 4WD Easy Read Atlas is the definitive travel guide for tourers and adventurers.
-Hema atlases feature more information useful to travellers, including 4WD tracks, campsites, caravan parks, rest areas, fuel & points of interest.
+Hema atlases feature useful information, including 4WD tracks, campsites, caravan parks, rest areas, fuel & points of interest.
 Also included are regional maps of NSW with detailed National Park Maps, tourist information & camping areas.

 Types of tours